pleszkowicz/github-repo-viewer/README.md

 A working demo of this project is deployed via GitHub Pages and can be accessed here:
 [GitHub Repo Viewer Demo](https://pleszkowicz.github.io/github-repo-viewer)

+You can generate a personal GitHub access token for testing at https://github.com/settings/tokens.
+Choose the `repo` scope.

 The app should work properly with recent major browsers.
 The app was developed in Chrome v128.

 ## Features